RonyHirsch/VRIB_Analysis/README.md

 ### Peripheral analysis (depracated)
 Two pilot experiments preceeded this preregistered experiment, which is the one to be preprocessed by the current code.
 In the pilots, participants wore an [empatica bracelet](https://www.empatica.com/) which took peripheral measures such as temperature and heart-rate.
 As this data was not measured in the preregistered experiment, codes related to this peripheral analysis are commented out, and marked as depracated.

+## R
+Once the data is processed, the linear model analysis is done with R using the vrib_analysis script, run on the "avg_gaze_per_pas_long_intact.csv" file which is outputted by the et_analysis method in the gaze_analysis module.
+It combines both gaze and behavior data that are needed for the R modelling.
+The rest of the analyses are done on JASP based on other csv outputs.

 #### Author
 [Rony Hirschhorn](https://github.com/RonyHirsch/)